 As previously mentioned, quitting smoking can take dozens of attempts.
 The key is to not let yourself be discouraged.
 Even if you give in to temptation and break your non-smoking streak, that doesn't mean that you have to quit quitting.
 Giving up nicotine is a very difficult undertaking, and we're all prone to relapsing occasionally.
 Continue to remind yourself of why you've chosen to quit, and envision a healthier future for yourself.
 You really can do this, but you have to stay the course even as you encounter the occasional obstacle in your path.

 One tried and true method to help you keep on track is to create a "smoke jar."
 Much like a swear jar, every time you smoke a cigarette, you have to contribute five dollars to the smoke jar.
 And once the jar adds up to a predetermined amount (say fifty dollars), you have to give that money to your spouse, children, roommates, or coworkers.
 But make sure that your support group is holding you accountable so that you don't quit quitting simply because the costs are getting too high.
 This should serve as a constant reminder that cigarettes are harmful to your wallet as well as your health.

 The Canopy Health network and our affiliates advocate for the health and wellness of our members and the entire Bay Area.
 We want you to live a healthier smoke-free lifestyle that allows you to shed the stress and anxiety that comes with nicotine addiction.
-If you're having a hard time quitting, you can contact the Smoke Free hotline by calling 1-800-Quit-Now, or you can sign up for a smoking cessation program through our partners at Hill Physicians.
+If you're having a hard time quitting, you can sign up for a smoking cessation program through our partners at Hill Physicians.